shacharhelmer/Quick-tabber/README.md

 _"When deciding a saying to be a truth or false, and the decision cannot be made, one should turn to google.
 Open 10 tabs, figure the majority and have a final result so is my word"._

 So i'm here to automate.
-The script will take a search String and a number and opens the top results in new tabs in google chrome.
+The script will accept a search String and a number.
+It will open the top results in different tabs using google chrome.

 At the moment, the script will expect for the chrome.exe file to be found on it's default installtion location on windows, which is: